iotaledger/wallet.rs/docs/docs/specs/README.md

 ## Account Manager

 An account manager class should be publicly available for users.
 With the account manager, the user can create, update, delete or manage multiple accounts.
-The implementation details of a specific account should be abstracted away using this account manager wrapper.
+The implementation details of a specific account should be abstracted using this account manager wrapper.

 ### API

 #### Initialisation

-Initialises the account manager.
-Account manager initialisation should validate the adapter object semantics and should return an instance of the account manager.
+Initializes the account manager.
+Account manager initialization should validate the adapter object semantics and return an `AccountManager` instance.

 <table>
   <tr>